LeeCombs/SampleRubyTwitterApp/README.md

 # Ruby Sample App

-Project created as a learning experience following the tutorial at https://www.railstutorial.org/book
+A Twtitter-style web application created as a learning experience following the tutorial at https://www.railstutorial.org/book

-Current progress: Chapter 13

-Upcoming: User microposts, following users.

-See it while it's developed here: https://desolate-badlands-22392.herokuapp.com/
+See it while it here: https://desolate-badlands-22392.herokuapp.com/

+Current progress: Completed

 # Ruby on Rails Tutorial sample application